hannesne/projectnewcastle/docs/key_rotation.md

 ## All in one to rotate host keys

-Last but not least, how to rotate host keys?
-There are only two steps.
+Last but not least, how do we rotate host keys?
+There are only two steps:

-1. Use Azure CLI to update either host key or both host keys
+1. Use Azure CLI to update either or both host keys
-2. Run `terraform apply` with your variables
+2. Run `terraform apply` with your variables to update the dependent sytems